 All after-school staff is required to have a minimum of 48 college units or pass a competency exam.
-Due to our proximity to Chico State University and Butte College Community College, we are usually able to recruit many students enrolled in the Child Development, Liberal Studies, and pre-credential teaching programs.
+Due to our proximity to Chico State University and Butte College Community College, we are usually able to recruit some students enrolled in the Child Development, Liberal Studies, and pre-credential teaching programs.
 These candidates tend to have a passion for youth and experience that, combined, impacts students and the program at a much higher level.
-Program Site Leaders' contract time has also been extended to 7 hours with full benefits to keep these staff members long-term and invested in the program.
-We have also given the option to increase instructional staff by 2.5 hours while Expanded Learning Grant Funds are available to increase staff retention.
-This change has proven to be invaluable.
-We typically have 50% staff turnover and for 22-23 we will have 5% turnover.
-In addition to this, we have found so many positives: Building positive relationships and bonds with teachers, staff and students, aligning ourselves with teacher's curriculum, classroom management, strategies and needs so we can continue the same expectations as the school day, staff knows about students' behaviors and morale during the day before they arrive to program time and can adjust if needed, and it has brought a sense of belonging to something bigger.
-We plan to continue offering staff 6 hours to maintain all of these invaluable benefits.
-This is making it so we create and build a sustainable enchriching program.
+However, they usually only stay a year or two and we have to recruit again.
+Program Site Leaders' contract time 7 hours with full benefits to keep these staff members longterm and invested in the program.

 Once staff members are selected through the recruitment and hiring process, district HR analysts ensure that their credits/certifications are in order and filed properly.
 Staff that is hired mid-year generally go through shadowing and coaching provided by the program's manager and the designated site coordinator prior to taking over their own group of students.
 Staff hired prior to the start of the program, participate in all-staff training prior to the start of the school year and receive individualized mentoring and support for the first two weeks of the program (or until they are identified to be successful on their own).
 During the course of the year, staff participates in a variety of professional development opportunities.
 Staff is offered to attend two regional conferences every year (one in the summer and one during winter) focused specifically on Expanded Learning.
 We use quarterly site closures, as needed, to plan and coordinate additional training based on each program's needs.
 Individual professional development is also encouraged.
 Funds are set aside and allocated specifically to encourage and support professional development at all levels.
-Staff also have access to online training sessions for professional development.
-All professional development resources are reviewed as part of the back-to-school training so that staff are familiar with each resource and can choose the modules that best fit their needs and interests.
 All-staff professional development /training typically addresses the needs of the whole group such as an overview of program goals, mission, vision, and school site safety plans.
-Individualized professional development is provided through the regional conferences, online options, and support from the program manager.
+Individualized professional development is provided through regional conferences, online options, and support from the program manager.
 This provides staff with the opportunity to learn and grow based on their needs and interests.